 The university aims to provide students with high-quality degree programmes and academic opportunities in a multicultural environment.

 The high level of research, education and services has been certified by the 2018-19 CENSIS ranking (Italian Centre for Studies on Social Investments), with the university attaining first position, for the fifth year in a row, among all the large Italian universities.

-The European Commission has awarded the university the ECTS label for excellence in the application of the European Credit Transfer System in all of its degree programmes.
 The university has established working agreements with 361 institutions of higher learning throughout the European Union in the Erasmus programme, and about 90 cooperation agreements with European and non-European universities.

 There is also a language centre that delivers, among various European language courses, Italian courses to international students.